Contact Us Tel: 01227 751431 Find Us on Facebook

 • can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
-However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
-Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
-Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.
+The expectation is that the majority of children will move through the programmes of study at broadly the same pace.
+However, decisions about when to progress is always based on the security of the children’s understanding and their readiness to progress to the next stage.
+Children who grasp concepts rapidly are always challenged at our school through being offered rich and sophisticated reasoning problems before any acceleration through new content.
+Those who are not sufficiently fluent with earlier material are given opportunities to consolidate their understanding, including through additional practice, before moving on.

 Rather than follow a specific scheme in order to deliver maths lessons, our highly skilled and experienced teaching staff use carefully sequenced long term plans to develop and enhance children’s maths skills.
 Using a wide variety of resources, this allows us to tailor each lesson to the needs of the individual pupils in the class, with the aim that all children, despite their confidence or ability, can be successful and reach their full potential.